SiegeEngine/siege-engine/FAQ.md

 Further, they require commercial licensing.
 Additionally, they are vendor locked to the Microsoft Windows family of operating systems.

+In truth, the developer is not intimately familiar with every game engine that is out there (and there are scores).
+But it is already clear, looking out from the rust community, that none of them are written in rust, except:

 ### Why does this not use the piston-engine?

 We actually do use some libraries from the piston engine such as `image` and